 Take a deep dive with this Queens guide from chef Thomas Chen of Tuome, "I grew up in Flushing and I love the neighborhood because it's crowded, but full of great food everywhere."

-Chef Matt Abdoo of the newly-opened Pig Bleeker gives you his picks for eating and shopping around the Village in NYC.
+Chef Matt Abdoo of the newly-opened Pig Bleecker gives you his picks for eating and shopping around the Village in NYC.